Dragowitch123/Online_Test-/README.md

 # Online_Test-
-A fun and easy program to have a mock test.
+A program for a online MCQ test.